Install Foswiki with Nginx on Ubuntu 24.04

 How to set up Let’s Encrypt SSL certificate for Nginx on Ubuntu Linux

-Once you have restarted the Nginx web server, open your browser and browse to the server hostname or IP address defined in the Nginx server block.
+Once you have restarted the Nginx web server, open your browser and browse to the server hostname or IP address you defined in the Nginx server block.

 http://foswiki.example.com/bin/view